hrnggg/competitive_programming_env/README.md

 ## [TODO]
 - code-server
-    - run code-server with mounted directory
-    - formatting/linting and language-server (e.g. clang-format, clangd, black, isort, etc.) do not seem to work.
     - code completion for ac-library
     - add settings for C/C++
 - vim
-    - ~~enable to install coc extensions by loading .vimrc~~
     - add settings for C/C++

 ## References